 A. F. Moritz has written more than twenty books of poetry, most recently, The Sparrow (2018) and As Far As You Know (2020).
 Moritz became the sixth Poet Laureate of Toronto in March 2019, a position which he held until May 2023.
 He also served for more than a decade as the Goldring Professor of the Arts and Society at Victoria University at the University of Toronto, where he continues to teach and supervise projects in Creative Writing.
 Moritz has received the Guggenheim Fellowship, inclusion in the Princeton Series of Contemporary Poets, the Award in Literature of the American Academy and Institute of Arts and Letters, and the Ingram Merrill Fellowship.
 He is a three-time nominee for the Governor General’s Award for English-language poetry (Rest on the Flight into Egypt, The Sentinel, and The New Measures).
 He was the winner of the ReLit Award for poetry in 2005 for Night Street Repairs.
 And his collection, The Sentinel, a Globe and Mail Top 100 of the Year, won the 2009 Griffin Poetry Prize.

-Moritz has written more than twenty books of poetry.
-Additionally, he has translated the work of Spanish-language poets Ludwig Zeller and Gilberto Meza, most often in collobaration with his wife, the scholar and writer, Theresa Moritz.
+Moritz has also translated the work of Spanish-language poets Ludwig Zeller and Gilberto Meza, most often in collaboration with his wife, Theresa Moritz.
 The two have also collaborated on several works of non-fiction, including biographies of Stephen Leacock and Emma Goldman.